-The EIA Report considered all alternative developments, including the option of not proceeding with any project - an option that would generate no investment, allowing the existing pollution problems and socio-economic decline to continue.
-(Chapter 5 - Assessment of Alternatives)
+The Report on the Environmental impact assessment study (EIA) considered all alternative developments, including the option of not proceeding with any project - an option that would generate no investment, allowing the existing pollution problems and socio-economic decline to continue (Chapter 5 - Assessment of Alternatives).

-The report also considered alternative developments - including agriculture, grazing, meat processing, tourism, forestry and forest products, cottage industries, and flora/fauna gathering for pharmaceutical purposes - and concluded that these activities could not provide the economic, cultural and environmental benefits brought by the Roşia Montană Project.
+The report also considered alternative developments - including agriculture, grazing, meat processing, tourism, forestry and forest products, cottage industries, and flora/fauna gathering for pharmaceutical purposes - and concluded that these activities could not provide the economic, cultural ands environmental benefits brought by the Roşia Montană Project (RMP).